FIVE MOST SURPRISING FINDS

 “Survivorship bias.
 You are only looking at the veterans who made it.
 Many were destroyed by PTSD, addiction, and homelessness.
 Celebrating the survivors ignores the casualties.”

 This objection is factually accurate and strategically irrelevant.
-First: Yes, many Black Vietnam veterans suffered terribly — disproportionate PTSD rates, substance abuse, homelessness (VA National Center for PTSD, Research Data).
-Their suffering was real, and the government that sent them to war failed them in documented, specific ways.
+First — yes, many Black Vietnam veterans suffered terribly.
+Disproportionate PTSD rates, substance abuse, homelessness (VA National Center for PTSD, Research Data).
+Their suffering was real, and the government that sent them to war failed them in documented ways.
 That is not in dispute.
-Second: The point is not that every veteran thrived.
-The point is that enough of them did — in statistically measurable numbers, outperforming non-veterans on every economic metric — to prove that systemic barriers do not render achievement impossible.
-Third: The modern narrative does not say “some people are destroyed by the system.”
+Second — the point is not that every veteran thrived.
+The point is that enough of them did — in statistically measurable numbers, outperforming non-veterans on every economic metric — to prove that systemic barriers do not make achievement impossible.
+Third — the modern narrative does not say “some people are destroyed by the system.”
 It says the system makes achievement impossible.
 The veterans prove that claim false.
 Acknowledging their casualties does not rescue the lie of paralysis.
 It makes the achievements of the builders even more extraordinary.

 This is the question the modern victimhood industry cannot answer and refuses to ask.
 If men who survived combat — who watched friends die, came home with shrapnel and nightmares — could build families and businesses despite legal discrimination, what is the excuse in 2026?
 What microaggression justifies the abandonment of agency?
 What tweet renders an entire community incapable of building wealth?